Make your own custom handmade oven-baked clay ornaments with the kids this holiday season. We’ll show you how.

 - Sculpey Satin Glaze (optional)

-Use a smooth rolling pin to roll out the clay to about 5mm thick (a wooden rolling pin won’t work, it will leave small patterns on the clay).
+Use a smooth rolling pin to roll out the clay to about 5mm thick (a wood rolling pin won’t work, it will leave small patterns on the clay).

 Cut the clay with a cookie cutter, just like you are cutting out cookies.